tkubica12/kubernetes-demo/demo/README.md

 Check policy engine in Azure Policy

-## Todo applicaiton
+## Todo application
-Access todo application at cloud.tomaskubica.in (Ingress via Application Gateway)
+Access todo application at [http://cloud.tomaskubica.in](http://cloud.tomaskubica.in) (Ingress via Application Gateway)

 Traffic generator is deployed so we can see some traffic in monitoring.

 Check telemetry and distributed tracing gathered in Application Insights (appid-blabla workspace) - codeless attach is used (no built-in support in app itself)

-FlexVolume is used to pass PostgreSQL secrets from Key Vault Check Prometheus telemetry gathered in Prometheus at prometheus.cloud.tomaskubica.in Check Grafana dashboards and grafana.cloud.tomaskubica.in via login tomas/Azure12345678:
+FlexVolume is used to pass PostgreSQL secrets from Key Vault

+Check Prometheus telemetry gathered in Prometheus at [http://prometheus.cloud.tomaskubica.in](http://prometheus.cloud.tomaskubica.in)

+Check Grafana dashboards and [http://grafana.cloud.tomaskubica.in](http://grafana.cloud.tomaskubica.in) via login tomas/Azure12345678:
     - AKS cluster dashboard
     - Prometheus telemetry via Prometheus
-    - Prometheus telemetry via Azure Monitor backend Check Prometheus telemetry scrapped in Azure Monitor
+    - Prometheus telemetry via Azure Monitor backend

+Check Prometheus telemetry scrapped in Azure Monitor

 ## DAPR and KEDA